federkasten/appbundle-maven-plugin/README.md

 Maven plugin that creates an Application Bundle for OS X containing all your project dependencies and the necessary metadata.

-As you may know, Apple has dropped Java development from OS X exculding security patches. mojo's [osxappbundle-maven-plugin](http://mojo.codehaus.org/osxappbundle-maven-plugin/) depends on Apple's Java launcher, so it does not support Java version 7 and more (if installed).
+As you may know, Apple has dropped Java development from OS X excluding security patches. mojo's [osxappbundle-maven-plugin](http://mojo.codehaus.org/osxappbundle-maven-plugin/) depends on Apple's Java launcher, so it does not support Java version 7 and future.

-Oracle's [Java Application Bundler](https://java.net/projects/appbundler) supports other Java runtime, but it does not support maven.
+Oracle's [Java Application Bundler](https://java.net/projects/appbundler) supports other Java runtime (including Java 7, 8 and more), but it does not support maven.

-I merged both and fix to work maven plugin with latest Mac OS X.
+I merged both and fix to work as a maven plugin that supports latest Mac OS X.

 # How to build

-To build native launcher, run
+To build native application launcher, run

 ```
 sh build.sh